eriehan/Cell-Project/README.md

 **Known Bugs:**
 When the size(# of rows, cols) of the 2D grid of cells gets very big, the simulations sometimes do not work well.
 For ant foraging, some cells end up getting larger pheromone values than home/food sources, leading to unwanted results.
+For ant foraging and rock paper scissors, users cannot save the current simulation because of the way that the cells are currently instantiated (randomly based on the percentage of each agent in the simulation).

 **Extra credit:**
 * triangular grid cells